Sunday, November 03, 2024

 After retirement, Carl joined The Keith Companies, Inc., and later Holmes and Narver Engineering.
 In 2009 he wrote a history of water resources development on the Irvine Ranch.
 He also wrote a number of other historical articles for the local ASCE chapter.

-In his later years, he tackled consulting work on projects that interested him -- including beach erosion problems in South Orange County.
+In his later years, he tackled consulting work on projects that interested him.
 And right up until the end and was an active, well known, liked, and respected member of the local historical community.

 George Osborne and Carl Nelson of the Orange County Environmental Management Agency visit a washout at Trabuco Creek in Live Oak Canyon above O'Neill Park.